admmasters/AgentMathsKit/README.md

-# MathsLib
+# AgentMathsKit
-A maths helper library in Swift - helpful with partial application
+A maths helper library in Swift - designed with partial application in mind.